cloud-coder/cascon-2019-kubernetes-apimanager/04-api-management/04b-securing-with-calico.md

 ### Get information about your local IP address

-Although tools like `ifconfig` or `ipconfig` provide information about your local IP addresses, we need to know the IP address that you *appear* to be coming from when connecting to a pulic site.
+Although tools like `ifconfig` or `ipconfig` provide information about your local IP addresses, we need to know the IP address that you *appear* to be coming from when connecting to a public site.

 Point your browser to a site such as: https://ifconfig.me/